 If your care home uses hoists, you’re already familiar with LOLER hoist testing.
-You know they’re required by law.
-You probably already have a contractor performing them.
+You know it’s required by law.
+You probably already have a contractor performing it.
 But are they actually testing the safe working load?

 In many cases, the answer is no.